 Only stockholders of record at the close of business on April 15, 2020 will be entitled to vote at the Annual Meeting.
 On this record date, there were 16,142,275 shares of common stock outstanding and entitled to vote.
-A list of stockholders entitled to vote at the Annual Meeting will be available at our principal executive offices for examination during normal business hours by any stockholder for any purpose germane to the Annual Meeting for a period of ten days prior to the Annual Meeting through the close of the Annual Meeting.
+A list of stockholders entitled to vote at the Annual Meeting will be available for examination during normal business hours by any stockholder for any purpose germane to the meeting for ten days prior to the Annual Meeting, and during the Annual Meeting such list will be available for examination.